 Anna Swanson (she/her) is a queer writer and librarian.
-She is the author of The Garbage Poems (Brick Books, 2025), which was shortlisted Raymond Souster Award, is a finalist for the Lambda Literary Awards, and was longlisted for the Winterset Award and the Pat Lowther Award.
+She is the author of The Garbage Poems (Brick Books, 2025), which won a 2026 Lambda Literary Award, was shortlisted Raymond Souster Award, and was longlisted for the Winterset Award and the Pat Lowther Award.
 Her first book, The Nights Also (Tightrope Books, 2010), won the Gerald Lampert Award and a Lambda Literary Award.
 Her writing has been widely published in journals and appears in anthologies including Best Canadian Poetry, On Occasion, Impact: Women Writing After Concussion, In Fine Form: The Canadian Book of Form Poetry, Watch Your Head: Writers and Artists Respond to the Climate Crisis, and Torah: A Women’s Commentary.
 She recently completed an MFA at the University of Guelph and lives in St. John’s on the island of Ktaqmkuk (Newfoundland), where she works as a poetry editor for Riddle Fence Magazine.
 Her special interests include collective liberation and wild swimming in all seasons.

 Awards: